 What's the difference between chicken fried steak and country fried steak?

 The main difference between a chicken fried steak and a country-fried steak is the gravy.
-A traditional country fried steak is topped with brown gravy as compared to a chicken fried steak that has a white or creamy based gravy.
+A traditional country-fried steak is topped with brown gravy compared to a chicken-fried steak with white or creamy-based gravy.
 In my opinion, they both taste great!

 - This baked Gluten Free Buttermilk Oven Fried Chicken has fewer calories than fried chicken